-DJ and producer SOPHIE has died
+DJ and producer SOPHIE has died, aged 34 – the world of music pays tribute

 — SHYGIRL (@0800shygirl) January 30, 2021

-Berlin-based label PAN also paid tribute, writing: “Rest in Power you incredible human,” while Mogwai guitarist Stuart Braithwaite hailed SOPHIE as a “huge talent” and that her death was “dreadfully sad news”.
+Berlin-based label PAN also paid tribute, writing: “Rest in Power you incredible human,” while Mogwai guitarist Stuart Braithwaite hailed SOPHIE as a “huge talent” and that the death was “dreadfully sad news”.

 Rest in Power you incredible human 💔 pic.twitter.com/qnxHwivvYw